cognitive behavioural therapy (CBT)

 The initial assessment takes a holistic approach looking broadly at lifestyle factors which may have contributed to the problem and identifying maintaining factors which perpetuate the difficulties.
 I routinely use a range of assessment scales and questionnaires usually appropriate to and focused on any given person’s particular problems e.g. identifying key worry themes or beliefs associated with unwanted intrusive thoughts.

-I primarily use tried and tested Cognitive Behavioural approaches/models but I also drew on the latest developments in compassion/ mindfulness based approaches and new perspectives in neuro-science.
+I primarily use tried and tested Cognitive Behavioural approaches/models but I also draw on the latest developments in compassion/ mindfulness based approaches and new perspectives in neuro-science.

 when is cbt available?

 Fiona our CBT therapist is available here in Blandford generally on a Tuesday, Thursday and some Saturday mornings.